 “History is the memory of states.” ~ Henry Kissinger in A World Restored.
-In a simple six-word sentence, Kissinger has divulged the truth about Western historiography.
-He has revealed that the history written by Western historians is essentially a memory of the Western states.
+Kissinger's words can be taken as a critique of Western historiography—he has divulged that the history written by Western historians is essentially a memory of the Western states.

 History is of two types: Emic and Etic.
 Emic history gives you the perceptions of the people from within the civilization or social group.
 Etic history gives you the perceptions of the people from outside the civilization or social group.
 Since much of world’s history has been written by Western scholars, when you read a book on the history of the West, you generally have an emic perspective (the perceptions of insiders, the Westerners), but when you read a book on the history of Asia, the Americas, and Africa, you generally have an etic perspective (the perceptions of outsiders—the Western view of other civilizations).

 The history of the conflicts between the Ancient Greeks and the Persian Empire, comes mostly from the records of the Greek elites.
-Quality of life was much better in the Persian Empire as compared to the Greek city-states which were plagued with violence and poverty—that is why the Persian Empire was home to more Greeks than the combined population of Athens, Sparta, Corinth, Thebes, and Argos.
+The Persians did not leave self-glorifying records.
+The Greek elites did that and they have a stranglehold on history.
+The quality of life was much better in the Persian Empire as compared to the Greek city-states which were plagued with violence and poverty—that is why the Persian Empire was home to more Greeks than the combined population of Athens, Sparta, Corinth, Thebes, and Argos.
 The Greek city-states had a huge slave population (in Athens and Sparta 75 percent of the people were slaves).
-The Persians and the Greek slaves did not leave self-glorifying records.
-The Greek elites did that and they have a stranglehold on history.

 We know little about the people that the Romans (during the Roman Empire) described as barbarians.
 We have no information on the Hun Empire, even though in the third and fourth centuries, the Huns were a significant empire in Eurasia.
 We know about the Western view of the Mongol Empire but we know little about the Mongol perspective.
 When you read the history of the Spanish conquest of the Americas, you are reading how the European imperialists (Columbus, the conquistadors like Hernán Cortés, the Catholic preachers, and the European settlers) viewed the Arawaks, the Aztecs, the Incas, and the Native Indians.